How can you finance HMO property development?

 The rate charged depends on a number of factors, but you can usually expect to pay between 0.45-0.85% per month.
 The thing that has the greatest impact on the rate charged is the loan to value of your application.

-Once the works are completed, we are able to refinance your application to an HMO mortgage, which will come with lower rates and fees.
+Once the works are completed, we are able to refinance your application to an HMO mortgage, or large HMO mortgage, which will come with lower rates and fees.